 The program was established in 1985 by the late Robert W. Chandler, Sr. to honor his wife Nancy.

 For more information about the program or its upcoming events, please contact Charlotte Gilbride, the Nancy R. Chandler Visiting Scholar Program Coordinator at firstname.lastname@example.org or 541-383-7257.

 If you would like to receive email notification of upcoming events, subscribe here.

 Like the Visiting Scholar Program on Facebook for speaker announcements and updates.

 The Supreme Court: What's Next and Why it Matters

 Dr. Alison Gash -- Associate Professor, Political Science, University of Oregon

 Wille Hall, Coats Campus Center, COCC Bend Campus

-Tickets will be on sale beginning 9.1.18.
-Free student tickets will be available at Coats Campus Center Info Desk (COCC) and the Student Life Office at OSU-Cascades (Tykeson Hall Room 110).
+Free student tickets at COCC Coats Campus Center Info Desk and OSU-Cascades Student Life Office, Tykeson Hall, Room 110.

-This program is presented by St. Charles Health System with additional support from Brooks Resources Corporation, Associated Students of COCC and the Associated Students of OSU-Cascades.
+This program is sponsored by Oregon Community Foundation with additional support from United Way of Deschutes County, TRACEs CO, Maybelle Clark Macdonald Fund, Associated Students of COCC and Associated Students of OSU-Cascades.